shahwan42/shamseya_task/README.md

 - clone the project
 - cd into project's directory
-- create a python virtualenv and activate it (choose one of the following approaches)
+- create a python virtualenv and activate it
-  - `$ python -m venv .venv && source .venv/bin/activate`
-  - `$ mkvirtualenv shamseya-task`
-  - `$ poetry install && poetry shell` (will automatically create a venv and install the deps (needs poetry installed), skip following 2 steps after this approach)
 - `$ python -m pip install poetry` I use it to manage he dependencies of my projects
 - `$ poetry install` install project dependencies inside the venv
 - `$ cp .env.example .env`